Decidability via the tilting correspondence: Final remarks

 \subsection{Acknowledgements}

 A great mathematical debt is owed to E. Hrushovski from whom I learned many of the crucial ideas in this work.
-I would like to thank J. Koenigsmann for careful readings, insightful suggestions and for his encouragement throughout.
-Finally, many thanks to T. Scanlon for his hospitality while I was a visitor in UC Berkeley and for many inspiring discussions.
+I would like to thank J. Koenigsmann for insightful suggestions and his encouragement throughout.
+Many thanks to T. Scanlon for his hospitality while I was a visitor at UC Berkeley and for many inspiring discussions.
+I also thank all participants in a study group that took place at Fields Institute in Fall 2021, for their meticulous readings of earlier versions of this work and for pointing out several local corrections.
+I finally wish to thank two anonymous referees for their thorough reviews.

 \Addresses